Brown University:

-Katie LeClair, Director Of Stewardship, completely transformed how her team functions, evolving from writers buried in manual tasks to project managers using intelligent systems to scale their work and create space for strategic stewardship.
+Katie LeClair, Director of Stewardship, completely transformed how her team functions, evolving from writers buried in manual tasks to project managers using intelligent systems in Mythos to scale their work and create space for strategic stewardship.

 From manual organizing to systematic processes